<img src="https://ws.zoominfo.com/pixel/xTG1BS8CsDQowHnW1QUQ" width="1" height="1" style="display: none;">

 The Vision of Industry 5.0

 As opposed to the previous phase, Industry 5.0 takes a sharp turn and directs attention to the human element.
-We may consider it an enhanced next version of Industry 4.0 – while Industry 5.0 complements the efforts of the former on, it also ‘reflects a shift from a focus on economic value to a focus on societal value, and a shift in focus from welfare to wellbeing’ (Forbes).
+We may consider it an enhanced next version of Industry 4.0 – while Industry 5.0 complements the efforts of the former, it also ‘reflects a shift from a focus on economic value to a focus on societal value, and a shift in focus from welfare to wellbeing’ (Forbes).

 Compared to Industry 4.0, Industry 5.0 is…